thoughtbot/ruby-science/book/principles/dry.md

 more likely that a bug remains in one or more incarnations after being fixed.

 Duplication leads to frustration and paranoia.
-Rampant duplication is a common reason that developers reach for a Grand Rewrite.
+Rampant duplication is a common reason that developers reach for a grand rewrite.

-## Duplicated Knowledge vs Duplicated Text
+## Duplicated Knowledge vs. Duplicated Text

-It's important to understand that this principle states that knowledge should not be repeated; it does not state that text should never be repeated.
+It's important to understand that this principle states that _knowledge_ should not be repeated; it does not state that _text_ should never be repeated.

 For example, this sample does not violate the DRY principle, even though the word "save" is repeated several times: